cmusatyalab/coda/README.md

 The reasons the supporting libraries and their history have been merged with the Coda source tree are twofold.
-They were originally part of the Coda source tree but were seperated out as over time other non-Coda users of the libraries emerged.
+They were originally part of the Coda source tree but were separated out as over time other non-Coda users of the libraries emerged.
 By now Coda has outlived all other external users and merging them back to consolidate the development history seemed to make more sense.